Experts say the optimal table turnover rate is around 45 minutes. More tables mean more money, but you don't want to rush your guests.

 1. Limit menu size

 In the past, restaurants tried to attract guests with a large list of menu items.
 This has started to change in recent years, with a lot of restaurant businesses understanding the benefits of having a smaller menu.

 A smaller menu makes it easier for customers to decide on a dish.
 It prevents decision fatigue and speeds up the ordering process.

 Making your menu smaller has other benefits, as well.
 It means having fewer inventory items to manage and makes it easier to train new employees.

 Additionally, having your kitchen staff focus on a smaller number of menu items will result in higher-quality dishes overall.
-This, in turn, will help improve customer satisfaction.
+This, in turn, will help improve customer satisfaction in your restaurant.

 So, how many items should you include on your menu?
 While there’s no scientific answer here, having 7-10 items per category (appetizers, main dishes, desserts, etc.) is often recommended.